LambdaSchool/Sprint-Challenge--Security-CA/security/ThreatModel.md

 A college student.
 Exposed to tech through social media apps, banking apps, college websites.
-Can easily be exposed to identity theft and hacking of student accounts.
+Can easily be vulnerable to identity theft and hacking of student accounts.